xilopaint/alfred-youtube/README.md

 ## Usage

-Search videos via the `yt` keyword, channels via the `ytc` keyword, and playlists via the `ytp` keyword.
+Search videos via the `yt` keyword, channels via the `ytc` keyword, playlists via the `ytp` keyword, and live broadcasts via the `ytl` keyword.

 When displaying channels, select one of them and use the `⌘` modifier key to show its description.